-Bo Dukes trial enters day 3
+Day 3: Bo Dukes admits in interview shown in trial to helping dispose of Tara Grinstead’s body

 McCullough: Yes.
 That he had beat her and accidentally strangled her and killed her and he didn’t know what to do.
 So he needed her truck to move her body.

-McCullough said he tried reporting what Dukes had told him multiple times, but no one would listen.
+McCullough testified he tried reporting what Dukes had told him multiple times, but no one would listen.

 That’s when he called the GBI which prompted this recording: